-From the planning and layout of the landscape project, through building and finally maintenance, the specialized expertise found in this trade area draws on critical thinking and problem solving.
-With new plants, pests, materials, and techniques continually being introduced, and with ever-increasing global aspects of the landscape industry, continued advancement of knowledge and capability is required of the landscape gardener which includes the essential skills of document use and thinking.
+From the planning and layout of the landscape project, through building and finally maintenance, the specialized expertise found in this trade area draws on creativity and innnovation and problem solving.
+With new plants, pests, materials, and techniques continually being introduced, and with ever-increasing global aspects of the landscape industry, continued advancement of knowledge and capability is required of the landscape gardener which includes the Skills for Success of Reading, Adaptability, and Creativity & Innovation.
 No one solution to a landscape problem or opportunity is ever sufficient - a great deal of creativity and understanding for alternatives is necessary.
 Knowledge of botanical and common plant names, plant biology and species culture, climate zones, soils and fertility, water and nutrients, and related requirements, are very basic requirements.
 Materials and construction knowledge that include numeracy is essential to creating functional, sustainable, and safe landscapes are critical.